kamarkseit/sagemaker-artist-classifier/README.md

 ## Project Overview:

-Goal: Classify images using a CNN trained on custom data
+Goal: Classify new drawings by two young artists using a convolutional neural network (CNN) trained on their earlier artworks.

 Platform: AWS SageMaker Studio (JupyterLab)